 Ohio State-Michigan 2023: It's the end of The Game as we know it

 Nov.
-20—Ohio State and Michigan are set to play football for the 119th time Saturday.
+21—Ohio State and Michigan are set to play football for the 119th time Saturday.

 However many more times they play, none of the rest will be like this one.